harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ## Phonetics

-#todo #define Phonetics
+#todo #define Phonetics is the branch of linguistics that studies the physical production, acoustic transmission, and perception of speech sounds.

-focuses on the physical production, transmission, and perception of speech sounds.
+- It examines how vocal organs create sounds (articulatory), the physical properties of sound waves (acoustic), and how listeners interpret them (auditory).

-detailed, infinite variations of sound.
+- This field uses the IPA to classify speech sounds.

 ### Syllable